dspoel/nmr2gmxpy/README.md

 Citations
 =========

-A paper about the software is about to be submitted.
+A paper about the software has been submitted.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4019826.svg)](https://doi.org/10.5281/zenodo.4019826)